algorandfoundation/xGov/Proposals/xGov-104.md

 2) Web3 projects on algorand can integrate our APIs to their application thus providing an in-app chat experience for their end-users.

+3) Get concensus rewards by staking into our pool (once consensus rewards are live).
+This is useful for algo holders who cannot run their own node.
+Smart contract will be opensource and audited.

 ## Additional information
 Twitter: https://twitter.com/notiboyproject <br>